Moulthrop family: Education and architectural career

-After graduating from Princeton University, Moulthrop moved to Atlanta, Georgia where he taught architecture at the Georgia Institute of Technology for five years.
+After graduating from Princeton University, Ed moved to Atlanta, Georgia where he taught architecture at the Georgia Institute of Technology for five years.
 When the second World War came along the military needed physics teachers, so he took that on as well.
 While teaching at Georgia Tech, he found a love of working with wood in the school’s industrial arts shop where he had access to many various woodworking tools.

 Moulthrop eventually left Georgia Tech to pursue a career in architecture, later becoming the chief designer for Robert and Company.
 Although the company was largely concerned with engineering, he provided the non-engineering concepts that they needed.
 Moulthrop’s work with Robert and Company would prove to be an outlet for many of his modernist designs.
 Some of these modernist designs even drew compliments from world-famous architects, such as Frank Lloyd Wright, who once pointed to one of Moulthrop’s buildings and said “I like that one”.